MeNsaaH/exceptions_js/README.md

 Exception JS
 ================

-An easier way of using javascript custom Exceptions.
+Declaring Custom Exceptions in one line.
+Valid for all versions of javascript.
 It can find very good usage in Promises.
 All standard Error methods apply to the custom Exception created, `CustomException.stack`, `CustomException.name`, `CustomException.toString()`, `CustomException.message` and others.
 ```js
     import Exception from 'exception'